tzickel/chunkedbuffer/README.md

 ## What?
-This library provides an API for stream processing with emphesis on minimizing memory allocations and copying.
+This library provides an API for stream processing with emphasis on minimizing memory allocations and copying.

 Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.
 A permissive license will be chosen once the API will be more mature for wide spread consumption.